JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 Thank your manager for their time and keep it brief.

-## What happens next?
+## What happens after you send your salary increase letter?

-Once you've requested your salary increase from your manager and then followed up by sending this letter, your manager will need to get approval for your raise.
+Once you've asked your manager for a raise and then followed up by sending this letter, your manager will need to get approval for your raise.

 The reason this salary increase letter is so important is that your manager will likely forward it to the approvers so they have all the information they need to make their decision.
-If you request your salary increase *without* sending this letter, then your manager will have to summarize your case for you, and they're just not going to do as good a job as you can.
+If you ask for a raise *without* sending this email, then your manager will have to summarize your case for you, and they're just not going to do as good a job as you can.

-So this letter gives you the opportunity to make your case *in your own words* to whoever needs to approve your request.
+So this email gives you the opportunity to make your case *in your own words* to whoever needs to approve your request.
 And that gives you the greatest chance getting your salary increase.

 ### <a name="follow-up">Follow-up on your request with this email template

 Getting a raise is a top priority for you, but it probably isn't your manager's top priority.
-Even if you schedule a good time to talk with your manager and bring a strong case for your salary increase request, you may not hear back for a while.
+Even if you schedule a good time to talk with your manager and bring a strong case when asking for a raise, you may not hear back for a while.

 So you may need to follow up a few times to make sure your request doesn't fall through the cracks.
 Here's a short email template you can use to follow up after you ask for a raise.

-One more thing: The subject of this email is "Re: [Your name] salary adjustment discussion—follow-up" because you should reply to the thread where you sent your written request if possible.
-That will make it easy for your manager to find your request when it's time to pass it along to HR for consideration.

 <div class='sample-email'>
 <p>